Ecwid/ecwid-api-docs/README.md

 # Changelog

+## April 17, 2018

+- Added option to disable force scrolling to Ecwid storefront on store navigation.
+[Learn more](https://developers.ecwid.com/api-documentation/customize-behaviour#disable-force-scrolling-to-storefront)

+- Updated the name for main storefront URL configuration from `ecwid_ProductBrowserURL` to: `window.ec.config.store_main_page_url`.
+The old value is still supported.
+If both are used on a page – the new one has more priority.
+[Learn more](https://developers.ecwid.com/api-documentation/customize-behaviour#set-main-storefront-url-for-widgets)

 ## March 30, 2018

 Added feature to open specific product variation in storefront via query parameter in URL.